SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### CommonJS

-CommonJS is ⟮c1;a module ecosystem⟯ mainly used by node
+CommonJS is ⟮c+;a module ecosystem⟯ mainly used by node

 let/var/const <name> = require(<path>)